AMCAS application to Duke deadline: OCTOBER 15, 2021, 11:59 pm, EST

 Duke participates in the AMCAS letter submission system.
 All letters of recommendation must be submitted through the AMCAS letter service.

 Four letters of recommendation are required.
 Applicants may submit more than four letters, if more are needed to support the application adequately.
 If your school submits a committee letter, it applies the four letter rule.
 In other words, if you have a committee letter, you do not need to submit four letters of recommendation.

 We will be interested in comments from recommenders with experience of the applicant's interpersonal skills.
-In addition, we are interested in letters from scientists who can comment knowledgably on the applicant's research background and potential for success in a research career.
+In addition, we are interested in letters from scientists who can comment knowledgeably on the applicant's research background and potential for success in a research career.

 Applications will not be reviewed until all related documents, including all expected letters, have been received.
 All letters must be received by November 15, 2021 at 11:59 pm, EST.